Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/wind.md

 # Channel Divinity: Havoc
 Starting at 2nd level, you can use your Channel Divinity to cause havoc throughout the battlefield.

 When you take the [[dash]] action, your movement doesn't provoke opportunity attacks.
 Every hostile creature you pass by must make a Dexterity saving throw.
-On failure, it falls prone and takes damage equal to 1d8 plus twice your cleric level.
+On failure, it falls prone and takes bludgeoning damage equal to 1d8 plus twice your cleric level.

 # Blessed Healer
 Beginning at 6th level, the healing spells you cast on others heal you as well.
 When you cast a spell of 1st level or higher that restores hit points to a creature other than you, you regain hit points equal to 2 + the spell's level.